mustafa-zidan/apache-airflow-providers-rabbitmq/README.md

 ## Features

-- Publish messages to RabbitMQ queues.
+- Publish messages to RabbitMQ exchanges/queues.
-- Consume messages from RabbitMQ queues.
+- Wait for messages in a queue using an Airflow Sensor.
-- Full support for RabbitMQ connection management in Airflow.
+- RabbitMQ connection management via Airflow Connections (URI or host/login/password/port/schema).

 ---